miarec/pymp3/README.md

 You can call CMake directly to see the reported error messages:

-    cmake -S . -B build -DPYTHON_VERSION=3.8 -DPYMP3_VERSION=0.0.1
+    cmake -S . -B build -DPYTHON_VERSION=3.8
     cmake --build build

 The parameter `PYTHON_VERSION` is optional.
-If not provided, then Python interpeter will be searched on your machine.
+If not provided, then a default Python interpreter will be searched on your machine.

 This command will build `pymp3.so` (or `pymp3.pyd`) file in the respective build directory (on Windows, it will be `./build/Release` or `./build/Debug`).